Question - What is Advertising Budget? Discuss approaches and procedure for determining the size of advertising budget.

 This approach is followed by big organizations having well defined marketing objectives, and business goals.
 Following this approach advertiser can correlate its advertising spending to marketing objectives.
 In long term this correlation is important to keep organizational spending focused on business goals.

 It is difficult for small business organizations to invest heavily in advertising.
 Small business organization's advertising spending depends more on their affordability.
 According to this approach advertisers base their advertising budget on what they can afford.

 Similar to competitive parity approach, the market share approach bases its advertising spending on external market trends.
 With this method a business equates its market share with its advertising expenditures.

 All Available Fund Approach

 According to this approach all available profit is used in advertising spending.
-It can be too risky for any size of organisation as the all available fund is used in advertising and no fund is allocated to help business grow in other ways like- technology up-gradation, or work force development.
-This approach is useful for new business organisations trying to develop its brand.
+It can be too risky for any size of organization as the all available fund is used in advertising and no fund is allocated to help business grow in other ways like- technology up-gradation, or work force development.
+This approach is useful for new business organizations trying to develop its brand.

 In long run managers gain expertise in their field of operation.
 Similarly, some of the marketing managers working over the years develops a feel for the market that permits them to arrive at appropriate decisions.
-According to this approach the organisations advertising spending depends on the judgement of experienced managers.
+According to this approach the organizations advertising spending depends on the judgment of experienced managers.